Brightcells/pngquant/README.md

 # Pngquant
+pngquant is a command-line utility and a library for lossy compression of PNG images.

-A Python Wrapper of pngquant
+And This Library Is A Python Wrapper Of Pngquant

 * [Lossy PNG compressor — pngquant command and libimagequant library](https://github.com/pornel/pngquant)